eric-clayton/trash-track/README.md

 ```

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

-## Deploying a release

-The server is set up so that going to http://localhost:8080/gui will automatically run the last built version of the client.
-When ready to release, simply run the server after building the client and everything else will be taken care of.